PeterSH6/verl-doc/docs/examples/ppo_code_architecture.rst

 ---------------

 Users need to preprocess and store the dataset in parquet files.
-And we implement two versions of `RLHFDataset` to load and tokenize the parquet files.
+And we implement `RLHFDataset` to load and tokenize the parquet files.

-For ``RLHFDatasetV2`` (Default), at least 1 fields are required:
+For ``RLHFDataset`` (Default), at least 1 fields are required:

 - ``prompt``: Contains the string prompt

-For ``RLHFDataset``, at least 2 fields are required:

-- ``prompt``: Contains the string prompt

-- ``prompt_id``: Contains the string prompt_id, used to uniquely identify this prompt.
-If using a model-based reward, this can be omitted.

 We already provide some examples of processing the datasets to parquet files in `data_preprocess directory <https://github.com/volcengine/verl/blob/main/examples/data_preprocess>`_.
-Currently, we support preprocess of GSM8k, MATH and Hellasage datasets.
+Currently, we support preprocess of GSM8k, MATH, Hellasage, Full_hh_rlhf datasets.
 See :doc:`../preparation/prepare_data` for more information.

 Define the reward functions for different datasets